alexedwards/scs/README.md

 ### Contributing

 Bug fixes and documentation improvements are very welcome!
 For feature additions or behavioral changes, please open an issue to discuss the change before submitting a PR.
-For new stores, please also open an issue to establish whether there is wider demand for the store before submitting a PR.
+Additional store implementations will not merged to this repository (unless there is very significant demand) --- but please feel free to host the store implementation yourself and open a PR to link to it from this README.